 If all we do is chase comfort, what need is there for change?
 It's like standing in quicksand, it's warm and cozy, but dry land, meaning and happiness, is getting further away and harder to reach.
 Important things in life aren't always pleasurable or exciting, but that is the process.
-Like school, career, family, relationships, causes, and every other important thing.
+Like school, career, family, relationships, just causes, and everything else that is important.

 The Dark Side is a metaphor for the seductive nature of comfort.
-It is the easier path.
-The selfish path.
-The destructive path.
+It is the easier path, the selfish path, the destructive path.
 It's effortless to think only of yourself.
 It requires less energy.
 It is comfortable.
 It's the viewpoint you were born with, from behind your own eyes.
 To be other-centered, to think of others, that takes effort.

 Judging the Action, Not the Self

-We tend to find motivation through value judgments of the self.
-For example: you're good, you're bad, you're smart, you're a genius, you're amazing, you're a loser, you suck.
-Unmistakably, if it is flattering, we don't consider it a judgment, we consider it a compliment or a truth.
-Only when it is negative, do we consider it a judgment (though the negative is sometimes truer than the compliment).
+We tend to find motivation through value judgments of the self: You're good, you're bad, you're smart, you're a loser, you're amazing, you suck.
+Unmistakably, if it is flattering, we don't consider it a judgment, we consider it a compliment (or a truth).
+Only when it is negative do we consider it a judgment (though the negative is sometimes truer than the compliment).
 They both create temporary motivation.
-One can create an emotional high, the other a surge of defiance—but it only lasts so long.
-This is not the same as giving objective feedback or affecting real change.
+The positive can create an emotional high, the negative, a surge of defiance—but they both only last so long.
+However, this is not the same as giving objective feedback or affecting real change.

-These methods are not self-sustaining and require constant external stimuli—someone cheerleading or barking at us.
-It takes the focus off of things we do and puts the emphasis on ourselves—judging the self rather than judging the actions.
+Value judgments are not self-sustaining and require constant external stimuli—someone cheerleading or barking at us.
+It takes the focus off of our actions and puts the emphasis on ourselves—judging the self rather than judging the actions.
 (E.g., you are brilliant vs. what you did was brilliant.)
-Productivity is about actions; the focus should be on the actions we take or don't take, not on ourselves.
-What you did was brilliant vs. you are brilliant.
-Thinking we are the ones being judged creates anxiety, pressure, expectations, a fear of failure, and a constant comparison of who we are vs. who we think we ought to be.
-It diminishes resilience.
+Productivity is about the things we do or don't do.
+It is not a self-selected identity.
+Self-judgment creates anxiety, a fear of failure, and a constant comparison of who we are vs. who we think we ought to be.
+It kills resilience and self-control.

 That's subjective judgment rather than objective observation.
 Use the language of productivity.
-If you are a traveler, being told you are good at directions or bad at directions does not help nor prevent one from getting lost.
-Being told you are going the wrong way or the right way, that is beneficial.
-Productive, unproductive, effective, ineffective, optimal, suboptimal —this method of evaluation gives us a roadmap to improve methods.
-It is a better path for learning.
+If you're a traveler, being told you're good or bad at directions neither helps nor prevents you from getting lost.
+Being told you're going the wrong or right way, that is beneficial.
+Productive, unproductive, effective, ineffective—this method of evaluation gives us a roadmap for improvement, a better path to learning.

 Your Destiny, You Must Choose

 Everything is information, even food.
 What is it telling you?
 Give yourself the right information and you peak.
 Get the wrong information and you can alter your trajectory for the worse.
-Seek direction, think better, and choose your actions wisely.
-For our current actions shape our future — but so do our future actions.
+Seek direction, think better, and choose your actions wisely—for your current actions dominates your future.

 If we take Yoda's words to be absolutes, there are no choices.
 Your destiny is already set in motion.
-There is truth to this; the more you do something, the more it becomes deeply embedded into your character.
-Our character determines our actions.
-But we all know only the Sith speak in absolutes.
+There is truth to this, the more you do something, the more it is deeply embedded into your character—your character determines your actions.
+As we know, only the Sith speak in absolutes.
 Luke was special even among the other Jedi, like a good Taoist, even in yin there is yang, and in yang, there is yin—Luke sought balance (rather than the Dark Side's fatalism).

 However, Luke chooses his own destiny and saves the galaxy.
-Eventually, there are no more books, outlines, brainstorms, mantras, meditations, or resolutions.
+Eventually, there are no more books, outlines, to-do lists, or resolutions.
 You need guidance, but only you can do the work.
 It can't be done for you.
 In the end, your destiny, you must choose.